Tires play a big role in preventing hydroplaning. Drive carefully and check your tires to avoid losing control of your vehicle on wet roads.

 TIRE QUALITY

-Tire manufacturers design their tires with safety in mind.
-Nokian Tyres all season tires help you avoid hydroplaning by channeling water on the road and preventing it from forming a layer between the road and the tire’s contact area.
-Visit your local Nokian Tyres dealer to find safe and comfortable tires for your vehicle.
+Nokian Tyres designs tires with safety as our priority.
+Nokian Tyres all-season and all-weather tires help your vehicle avoid hydroplaning by channeling water on the road and preventing it from forming a layer between the road and the tire’s contact area.